gagolews/genie/README.md

-# Genie
+# Genie (R Package)
-## A new, fast, and outlier resistant hierarchical clustering algorithm
+## A New, Fast, and Outlier Resistant Hierarchical Clustering Algorithm

 The time needed to apply a hierarchical clustering algorithm is most often dominated by the number of computations of a pairwise